Homemade epoxy tables are becoming one of the more popular DIY home projects.

 Yew, Elm, Oak, or Black Walnut are among the best timber materials you can use for an epoxy resin table project.

-Make sure these are flat pieces of live edge wood and are properly air-dried (with moisture level below 20%).
+Make sure these are flat pieces of live-edge wood and are properly air-dried (with a moisture level below 20%).

-This will help you create a more stable and reliable piece of the project with a more natural finish – and without any risk of wood movement, gaps, or cracks.
+This will help you create a more stable and reliable project piece with a more natural finish – without any risk of wood movement, gaps, or cracks.